-- (1) For details of current committee membership, refer to the disclosure under the heading "Corporate Governance Board and Committee Meetings". - (2) DSUs and RUs issued as part of the annual retainer are included in Total Fees Earned.
+- (1) For details of committee membership, refer to the disclosure under the heading "Corporate Governance Board and Committee Meetings". - (2) DSUs and RUs issued as part of the annual retainer are included in Total Fees Earned.
 DSUs and RUs granted to directors are valued based on the corresponding equity value of the annual retainer.
-No Options have been granted to non-executive directors since 2013 and non-executive directors do not participate in non-equity incentive plans nor have pension benefits. - (3) Amounts include the value of AltaGas' group health benefits plan, in which the Canadian directors participate, the pro-rated portion of the travel allowance referenced above under "Compensation Program Elements", and in the case of Mr. Cornhill and Mr. Duplantier includes fees related to their participation with the Transition Committee.
-Members of the Transition Committee are compensated when they complete their service to the committee or upon dissolution of the committee.
-Mr. Karkkainen, Mr. Hodgins, Mr. Knoll and Ms. Tower will receive fees upon dissolution of the committee following the appointment of a CEO.
-The Committee fee is based on months served. - (4) Once a director has met the equity ownership requirement, they can elect to receive some or all of their annual retainer in RUs.
-In 2022, Ms. Calvert received \$133,425 in RUs and Mr. Hodgins received \$53,370 in RUs and \$80,055 in DSUs.
-Mr. McCallister received \$12,500 in RUs and \$25,000 in DSUs (see Note 6).
-All other directors received their full equity value in DSUs. - (5) Ms. Sullivan assumed the role of chair of the Audit Committee from Mr. Hodgins on March 5, 2022 following a planned transition, with Mr. Hodgins remaining on the committee as a member.
-Their committee fees were adjusted accordingly. - (6) Mr. McCallister retired on April 1, 2022.
-The fees for Mr. McCallister were pro-rated based on his retirement date. - (7) AltaGas paid a total of \$2,629,068 to the non-executive directors of AltaGas in 2022 compared to \$2,364,168 in 2021.
-AltaGas had 10 non-executive directors from January to April 1, 2022 and nine non-executive directors for the balance of the year.
+No Options have been granted to non-executive directors since 2013 and non-executive directors do not participate in non-equity incentive plans or have pension benefits. - (3) Amounts include the value of AltaGas' group health benefits plan, in which the Canadian directors participate, the travel allowance referenced above under "Compensation Program Elements", and in the case of Mr. Karkkainen, Mr. Hodgins, Mr. Knoll and Ms. Tower includes fees for their service on the Transition Committee.
+Each member received \$27,083 in fees upon dissolution of the committee following the appointment of a CEO.
+The fee was based on months served and includes service in 2022 and 2023. - (4) Ms. Lekatsas joined the Board and the Audit Committee effective September 1, 2023. - (5) AltaGas paid a total of \$2,942,810 to the non-executive directors of AltaGas in 2023 compared to \$2,629,068 in 2022.
+AltaGas had nine non-executive directors from January to September 1, 2023 and 10 non-executive directors for the balance of the year.